Aziz-Zeghal/Surebet-Toolbox/README.md

 bet type can be 1X2, under/over, etc.

 ## Todo
-  -Optimize surebet container retrival using XPATH
+  -Optimize surebet container retrieval using XPATH

   -For every container, click the calculator button to check if alternatives have bookmaker1 and bookmaker2